shehanreshin/DigiForLooker---5.0/README.md

 to start up the Flask server.
 If there are any issues, the server will most likely not start.
 If it starts, congratulations!
 The installation process is done.
 You can visit the link highlighted in the terminal to access DigiForLooker.
 It is highly recommended that you stop and start the Flask server everytime you want to upload a file.
 You can get some sample files for testing from the following link: https://liveplymouthac-my.sharepoint.com/:f:/g/personal/10673843_students_plymouth_ac_uk/EgDVTW3fb29PhovY-c4nEVgBxxiilM80bWI3d7es4BuAFg?e=thK140

+If you run into any issues during the installation process and cannot find a solution, feel free to contact me.
+I'll do my best to be of assistance.